-Podcasts are super-popular and there’s a ton out there on a wide range of topics.
+Podcasts are super-popular, and there’s a ton out there on a wide range of topics.
 That’s why when starting your podcast, you need to define your niche to help you stand out from the crowd and compete for listeners.

 To find the perfect niche and topic for your podcast, ask yourself the following questions:

-- Who is the podcast for?
+- What is your podcast name?

 - What topics will you discuss?

 - Will you have a co-host or an extra podcasting host?

 With the answers to these questions, start brainstorming your topic ideas and narrow them down to more specific areas.

 For example, if your podcast is about personal development, you can narrow it down to topics like productivity, leadership, or motivation.
 Doing this exercise will help you plan new episodes later to maintain your focus.